Human Givens: new

 by Joe Griffin and Ivan Tyrrell

-This fresh edition of Human Givens contains a wealth of new material* that will enhance its already considerable reputation.
-The book answers countless questions.
+This revised and updated edition of Human Givens contains a wealth of new material and research findings that further support its basic contentions and enhance its already considerable reputation.

 A quiet revolutionNew Scientist

 In the UK alone, thousands of individuals wishing to understand human behaviour found Human Givens an invaluable source of wisdom and guidance, as have professionals in many fields including psychologists, psychotherapists, GPs, counsellors, occupational therapists, psychiatrists, emergency workers, teachers and diplomats.
 It is also recognised as invaluable inspiration for students.

 Harnessed between these pages are scientific insights and practical techniques of sufficient power to completely revolutionise our approach to parenting, teaching and the caring professions.
 I wholeheartedly recommend Human Givens to any individual with a burning interest in how life works and can be helped to work better."Dr Nick Baylis, Lecturer in Positive Psychology, Cambridge University